src-d/guide/general/organizational_legal_structure.md

 # Management Team

-Our management team consists of the CEO, COO, CTO, VP of Product & Developer Relations
+Our management team consists of the CEO, COO, CTO & VP of Marketing

 # Legal Structure